NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.2

 2. The teacher will communicate to the school nurse, directly or by written note, the reason for which the student is sent for medical assessment.

-5. The parent, adult family member, or other responsible adult designated by the parent will be promptly notified by telephone of the students’ exclusion and requested to come to school to remove the student.
+5. The parent/guardian, adult family member, or other responsible adult designated by the parent will be promptly notified by telephone of the students’ exclusion and requested to come to school to remove the student.
 Until the adult arrives to remove the student, the student will be kept in an isolated location in the school and will be made as comfortable as possible.
 The student will be supervised at all times by a school staff member.
 Any student excluded from school due to fever greater than 100° F must be fever free for at least 24 hours before returning to school.

 C. Readmission to School